In Short

 "Magnificent [Outpainted]", Self-Portrait with Sheet Magnifier, Photo + Photoshop, 2000 + DALL-E 2 Digital Outpainting, 2022

 After graduation I moved to NYC and entered the job market, which has proven to be, as with most anyone else I've ever known with artistic inclinations, a very mixed bag.
 In retrospect, I think I went about acquiring and becoming accustomed to the wrong kinds of jobs for my temperament (full time, in-office, at a desk), and this would repeatedly lead to relatively rapid burnout in every subsequent position, as I struggled against the repetition of the daily grind to find the time and energy to pursue any of the creative goals I would always find more personally meaningful.
 As early on as my first such office job in the city, I began to pacify my frustrations by veering toward any available computers, because a) I'd already observed how colleagues making art-for-hire were treated, and I didn't think I could hack a design gig involving constant requests for revision to artistic output in which I'd inevitably become emotionally invested, and b) I found it somewhat less stressful to work more with computers and less with co-workers.
-At the second office job, I began to teach myself HTML (super easy to pick up if you ever "revealed codes" in WordPerfect waaaay back in the day) and coding for the web.
+At the second office job, I began to teach myself HTML (super easy to pick up if you ever "revealed codes" in early versions of WordPerfect waaaay back in the day) and coding for the web.

 My real job, this entire time, regardless of the specific employer, ultimately boiled down to a constant search for new ways to make the work interesting enough to keep myself focused on it, to ignore the sense of creeping dread, the feeling that I had started a digital crossword puzzle that was too large to ever finish, that no one ever expected anyone to finish.
-Yet the unspoken expectation to work on it forever (or at least until I keeled over) almost every single weekday remained, above all else.
-Sure, I make it sound dramatic, but this is what I meant by these jobs being wrong for my temperament (although by this point in my life, knowing full well that jobs more appropriate for my temperament, particularly in this field, don't necessarily exist, I think it's more likely that capitalism itself is simply incompatible with my temperament).
+Yet the unspoken expectation to work on it forever (or at least until I finally keeled over) almost every single weekday remained, above all else.
+Sure, I make it sound dramatic, but this is what I meant by these jobs being wrong for my temperament (although by this point in my life, knowing full well that jobs more appropriate for my temperament, particularly in this field, don't necessarily exist, I think it's more likely that late-stage capitalism itself is simply incompatible with my temperament).
 I could walk away right now (and I've tried, on several occasions), never look at code again, and have no regrets about that.
-As Rust Cohle warned in the first season of True Detective: "Life's barely long enough to get good at one thing.
+As Rust Cohle warned in the first season of HBO's True Detective: "Life's barely long enough to get good at one thing.
 Be careful what you get good at."

 Self Portrait Outtake for 2021-11-30 Live Solo Show Promo